DrPandemic/macchiato-dns/README.md

 ## TODO

-- [ ] Add a way to see what was the latest blocked domain.
 - [ ] Auto update block list.
+- [ ] Add host -> IP static mappins
+- [ ] Prefetch some DNS queries that will probably be asked
 - [ ] Shouldn't ignore queries that failed to parse.
 - [ ] DNSSEC.
   - [ ] Fragmented datagrams.